 The Rosary of the Seven Sorrows

-Description: This devotion was origin ated in the thirteenth century It recalls the Sorrows the Virgin Mother of God endured in compassion for the suffering and death of her Divine Son.
+Description: This devotion was originated in the thirteenth century It recalls the Sorrows the Virgin Mother of God endured in compassion for the suffering and death of her Divine Son.
 The Seven Sorrows rosary consists of seven Hail Marys For each of the seven Sorrows.
 One Our Father is said before each group of seven Hail Marys: which ore separated by a medal.
-On the three beads of the rosary at the end three Hail Marys are said in honor of the Tears of Our Sorrowful Mother.
+On the three beads of the rosary at the end three Hail Marys are said in honour of the Tears of Our Sorrowful Mother.
 While reciting the prayers meditate upon.

 1. Prophecy of Simeon –

-reflect on and sympathize in the sorrow of our Blessed Lady, when she presented her Divine Child in the Temple, and heard from the aged Simeon that a sword of grief should pierce her soul on His account.
+reflect on and sympathise in the sorrow of our Blessed Lady, when she presented her Divine Child in the Temple, and heard from the aged Simeon that a sword of grief should pierce her soul on His account.
 Our Father, Seven Hail Mary’s

 2. Flight into Egypt –